pg-format/pgraphs/README.md

   -V, --version         show the version number

 Supported conversion formats:
-  pg         from/to PG format (default input) json       from/to PG-JSON jsonl      from/to PG-JSONL (default output) cypher     from/to Cypher CREATE statements dot        from/to GraphViz DOT tgf        from/to Trivial Graph Format canvas     from/to JSON Canvas (experimental) graphology from/to Graphology import/export ncol       from/to NCOL file format neo4j      from Neo4J database (via Cypher query) xml        to GraphML yarspg     to YARS-PG 5.0.0 without data types yarspg3    to YARS-PG 3.0.0 with optional labels
+  pg         from/to PG format (default source format) json       from/to PG-JSON jsonl      from/to PG-JSONL (default target format) cypher     from/to Cypher CREATE statements neo4j      from/to Neo4J database (via Cypher query) dot        from/to GraphViz DOT tgf        from/to Trivial Graph Format canvas     from/to JSON Canvas (experimental) graphology from/to Graphology import/export ncol       from/to NCOL file format xml        to GraphML yarspg     to YARS-PG 5.0.0 without data types yarspg3    to YARS-PG 3.0.0 with optional labels